-Think about it.
-Your body responds at unconscious levels to the environment around you.
-Stimulation from traffic, artificial light and technology bombards most people.
+Your body is constantly responding at unconscious levels to the environment around you.
+Stimulation from traffic, artificial light, and technology bombards most people on a minute-to minute basis.
 Meanwhile, chronic disease and mood disorders like anxiety and depression are reaching new highs.
 (1,2) So researchers and clinicians have turned to nature for answers.

 The forest provides measurable health benefits

 Forest bathing or shinrin-yoku means immersing yourself in nature, preferably in the form of a relaxed walk under a live canopy of trees.
 (There’s no need to drag your bathtub into the woods.)
 The concept was developed in the 1980s in response to the rapid movement of Japanese citizens from the country to more urban areas.
 Translated as “taking in the forest,” the therapy has become a mainstay in Japanese medicine.